 You can now book routine telephone calls with your GP online - go to Online services and login to access.

 If you do not already have online access, please speak to a receptionist about getting this set up.
 It is a quick and easy process and saves patients and the surgery lots of time when booking routine appointments.

 NEWS – 9th May 2022

 Update from the Practice Manager

-How we are operating following the relaxation of lockdown.
+How we are operating now:.

 All GP consultations remain initially by phone and during the call the GP can convert the call to a video consultation, if they feel they need to see the patient whilst talking to them.
 They can also ask the patient to securely send in photos via their smartphones and these are held, with patient consent, on the patient record.

-Our Nurses are seeing more patients, including children and babies for 8 week immunisations, pre-school boosters and adults for other vaccinations such as pneumonia, various injections and cervical smears, they are carrying out a lot of Chronic Disease Management work via phone consultations.
+Our Nurses are seeing patients, including children and babies for 8 week immunisations, pre-school boosters and adults for other vaccinations such as pneumonia, various injections and cervical smears, they are carrying out a lot of Chronic Disease Management work via phone consultations.

 If you have a Chronic Disease and we need to gather certain information from you, rather than calling you into the surgery or phoning you we may send you a questionnaire to your smartphone, we would appreciate these being completed and sent back as per the instructions.